dan-forsberg/ShoppingListApi/Backend.md

 An `items` item can either be a string like `"bread"` or an object `{"item": "milk", "amount": 2, "price": 20}`.
 Price and amount is optional.
 If neither is relevant then the item should be sent as a string.

-Any errors should be a json-object looking like this

-    {"success": false, "message": "Something went wrong."}

-A successful operation should(?) return something like this

-    {"sucess": true, "id": 12345}

 ** GET /
 Should return any uncompleted shopping lists, showing ID, name and creation date.